Introduction to Mathematical Programming¶

 # Print the model

-# Trying to solve the problem with BONMIN we might obtain the optimal solution,
+print(incnlp_model)# Trying to solve the problem with BONMIN we might obtain a good solution,

 set_optimizer(incnlp_model, Bonmin_Optimizer)